-How to Find the Wi-Fi Password of your Current Network - Digital Inspiration
+How to Find the Wi-Fi Password of your Current Network

-Your computer is connected to a Wi-Fi network but you do not remember the password that you had earlier used to connect to this particular WiFi network.
-Maybe you forgot the password or maybe the network administrator entered it directly without revealing the actual password to you.
+Imagine this scenario - your computer is connected to a Wi-Fi network but you do not remember the password that you previously used to connect to this particular WiFi network.
+Maybe you forgot the password over time, or perhaps the network administrator setup the Wi-Fi connection for you without providing the actual password to you.

-You would now like to connect a second device, like your mobile phone, to the same WiFi network but how do you find out the password?
-You can either send a password request the WiFi admin or you can open the command prompt on your computer and retrieve the saved password in one easy step.
-The technique works on both Mac and Windows PCs.
+Now, you need to connect a second device, such as your mobile phone, to the same Wi-Fi network, but you’re unsure how to retrieve the password.

+In this situation, you may either request the password from the Wi-Fi owner or, a simpler alternative, open the command prompt on your computer to retrieve the saved Wi-Fi password in one easy step.
+This technique works on both Mac and Windows computers.

 Find the WiFi Password on Windows

-Open the command prompt in administrator mode.
-Type “cmd” in the Run box, right-click the command prompt icon and choose Run as Administrator (see how).
+cmd in the Run box, right-click the command prompt icon and choose Run as Administrator).
 Now enter the following command and hit enter to see the WiFi password.

 netsh wlan show profile name=labnol key=clear

-Remember to replace labnol with the name of your Wireless SSID (this is the name of the Wi-Fi network that you connect your computer to).
+labnol with the name of your Wireless SSID (this is the name of the Wi-Fi network that you connect your computer to).
 The password will show up under the Security Setting section (see screenshot).

 If you would only like to see the password and not the other information, use the findstr command: